johnzastrow/weather/README.md

-# weather
+# Weather - mostly temps, near Cumberland Center, Maine

-playground for fetching, storing and analyzing local weather data
+Playground for fetching, storing and analyzing local weather data

 ## Heading 2

-* bullet

-sdfdf
+* Fetches hourly data (on a daily job) citizen weather obs

-* wef
+* Loads into Mariadb
+* Summarizes into various views within the database
+* Generates sharts to compare temps over time and across the four stations